vfipaas/safira-docs/docs/tutorials/primeiro-projeto-quarkus.md

 2. On the new directory open a terminal of your preference(Bash, ZSH, etc.)

 3. To start a project run the command:

 ```sh
 safira-cli project:new PROJECT-NAME
 ```

 **Change "PROJECT-NAME" for the name that you want for your project or use "." to create the project on the current folder.**

-4. Chose if you want to use an OpenAPI file or an Insomnia Workspace file.
+4. Choose if you want to use an OpenAPI file or an Insomnia Workspace file.

 5. Say the path that your OpenAPI(yaml/json) file it's located with your project specification.

 6. Write a description for you project.

-7. Chose a port that your project is gonna be in, as default Safira-CLI uses port 8080.
+7. Choose a port that your project is gonna be in, as default Safira-CLI uses port 8080.

-8. Chose if you want to map Kong endpoints.
+8. Choose if you want to map Kong endpoints.

 9. Which framework you wish to work with.